Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/11_sounds/index.md

   }
 ```

-### Playing enemy's sounds
+### Playing enemy sounds

 First, we remove the explosion particle system addition from `UpdateEnemies`.
-We will actually add it at the same place where we will play the sound: when the player's projectile hit the enemy.
+We will actually add it at the same place where we will play the sound: when the player's projectile hits the enemy.

 ```csharp
   private void UpdateProjectiles(double dt)